-Family Use Policy: Several persons can draw balances from a single account as authored users.
-This also means that any fees changed to any other individual accounts or credits are kept on the single account.
-The authorizee of the plan is responsible for all balances.
+Family Use Policy: Several persons can draw balances from a single account as autherized users.
+This also means that any fees charged to any other individual accounts or credits are kept on the single account.
+The autherizer of the plan is responsible for all balances.

-Credits to Accounts: If amounts are credited to your account in time or dollar amount they are used as an in-house credit only and cannot be redeemed for cash.
-These are not considered prepaid balances but can be used in along with prepaid balances to pay for services conducted or fees applied to the account with credits being deducted before prepaid amounts.
+Credits to Accounts: If amounts are credited to your account in time or dollar amounts.
+Credits are used as an in-house credit only and cannot be redeemed for cash.
+These are not considered prepaid balances but can be used along with prepaid balances to pay for services conducted or fees applied to the account with credits being deducted before prepaid amounts.

 No Call / No Show / Late Policy

-If you do not show up and do not call before your session time: Your charged 50% of your session charge due before the start of your next session.
+If you do not show up and do not call before your session time: You are charged 50% of your session charge due before the start of your next session.

-If you cancel within 24 hours of your session (non-emergency): You will be charged 50% of your session change due before the start of your next session.
+If you cancel within 24 hours of your session (non-emergency): You will be charged 50% of your session charge due before the start of your next session.

 If you are late you have three options: 1.
 Come in for your remaining time and pay the full amount due.
-2. You may contact the phone number provided and see if the schedule allows you to extend your session to get your full time at no extra change.
-3. You can cancel and pay the 50% change.
+2. You may contact the phone number provided and see if the schedule allows you to extend your session to get your full time at no extra charge.
+3. You can cancel and pay the 50% charge.

 *If you are coming to your first session you MUST pay for your session in full online before your session will be confirmed.
 Additionally, if you No Call / No Show for your first session you agree to forfeit the full cost of the session booked (A full 90% of all No Call / No Shows are first sessions which is the reason for this policy).

 Mobility Accommodations: If you have a mobility concern getting into the treatment room please disclose it at the time of booking a session.
 If it is determined that it would be impossible to get you into the treatment room an accommodation could be made to come to you.
-The following conditions would need to be met for an accommodation could be considered: Is their space to setup a table?
+The following conditions would need to be met for an accommodation: Is there space to set up a table?
 Is the location within reasonable proximity to the office?
 A session time could be accommodated with enough notice in most cases.
-There is no additional fees or changes for this accommodation.
+There are no additional fees or changes for this accommodation.

 Those Under 18: Tony Schwartz Bodywork may refuse service to anyone under the age of 18 without an adult consent.
 Anyone under 15 must have a parent or guardian in the room at all times during a service.